At Least 83 Killed In Fighting In Sudans Darfur: Medics - UrduPoint

 At Least 83 Killed In Fighting In Sudan's Darfur: Medics

-The violence is the most significant fighting reported since the signing of a peace agreement in October hoped to end years of war in the vast western region, that has left Darfur awash with weapons.
+The violence is the most significant fighting reported since the October signing of a peace agreement it was hoped would end years of war which has left the vast western region awash with weapons.

-The violence has reportedly pitted non-Arab and Arab tribes in El Geneina, the capital of West Darfur state.
+The violence has reportedly pitted Arab against non-Arab tribes in El Geneina, the capital of West Darfur state.

-It was reported to have initially started as a local dispute, before quickly morphing into broader fighting involving armed militias.
+It was reported to have started as a local dispute before escalating into broader fighting between militias.

 "The death toll from the bloody events that occurred in El Geneina, the capital of West Darfur State, has risen since Saturday morning ... to 83 dead, and 160 wounded including from the armed forces," the Central Committee of Sudan Doctors said.